Genzyme Biopharmaceutical Fellowships

 The Medical Affairs (Sanofi Oncology) Fellow will have the unique opportunity to gain medical affairs experience in a number of core functions through departmental rotations as well as the opportunity for an experiential clinical oncology site rotation.
 Departmental rotations include, but are not limited to Publications, Medical Education, Scientific Communication, Investigator Sponsored Trials, and Stakeholder Relations.
 Additionally, the fellow will have the opportunity to pursue other interests through a series of elective rotations, during which they will gain insight into the integral and strategic roles of various groups within the Transplant Oncology Business Unit throughout a product’s life cycle.

 The fellow will be selected on a nationally competitive basis.
 Applicants must have a Doctor of Pharmacy degree from an ACPE-accredited college of pharmacy.
-Candidates must have strong written and verbal communication skills and a strong interest in pursuing a career within the biopharmaceutical industry.
-Applicants must be a US citizen or have permanent US resident status.
+Candidates must have strong written and verbal communication skills and an interest in pursuing a career within the biopharmaceutical industry.
+Applicants must be a U.S. citizen or have permanent U.S. resident status.

 Interested individuals should send: